haschdl/dear-gen-code/docs/Techniques.rst

 ..
 TIP:: Remember that in Processing colors are simple integer numbers.
 Numbers can also be written in hexadecimal, as above.

-If you are interested in a more comprehensive discussion on colors in generative drawing, I highly recommend the article `Working with color in generative art <http://www.tylerlhobbs.com/writings/generative-colors>`_, by the digital artist Tyler Hobs.
+If you are interested in a more comprehensive discussion on colors in generative drawing, I highly recommend the article `Working with color in generative art <http://www.tylerlhobbs.com/writings/generative-colors>`_, by the digital artist Tyler Hobbs.

 Creating high-resolution images
 -------------------------------